 Subpoenas under Rule 45 allow you to compel (force) witnesses who are not parties to attend a deposition or trial.
-You can also ask the witness to bring documents or other discoverable materials that fall under Rule 34.
+With a subpoena, you can also ask the witness to bring documents or other discoverable materials that fall under Rule 34.
 A subpoena to a third party requesting such documents is often called a "subpoena duces tecum."
-If you serve a subpoena on a third party-either to testify or to produce documents-and the party refuses, the court may hold that party in contempt for failure to comply.
-In order to file a subpoena, you must obtain a form by writing to the clerk of the court.33
+If you serve a subpoena on a third party-either to testify or to produce documents-and the party refuses to comply, the court may hold that party in contempt for failure to comply.
+In order to file a subpoena, you may write to the clerk with your request.